-Management has omitted management's discussion and analysis that accounting principles generally accepted in the United States of America require to be presented to supplement the financial statements.
-Such missing information, although not a part of the financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of the financial reporting for placing the financial statements in an appropriate operational, economic, or historical context.
-Our opinion on the financial statements is not affected by this missing information.
+Management has omitted management's discussion and analysis and budgetary comparison information that accounting principles generally accepted in the United States of America require to be presented to supplement the financial statements of the General Fund, the IMSA Special Purposes Trust Fund, the IMSA Income Fund, the IMSA Operating Fund and the IMSA Student Activity Fund.
+Such missing information, although not a part of the financial statements of the General Fund, the IMSA Special Purposes Trust Fund, the IMSA Income Fund, the IMSA Operating Fund and the IMSA Student Activity Fund, is required by the Governmental Accounting Standards Board who considers it to be an essential part of the financial reporting for placing the financial statements of the General Fund, the IMSA Special Purposes Trust Fund, the IMSA Income Fund, the IMSA Operating Fund and the IMSA Student Activity Fund in an appropriate operational, economic, or historical context.
+Our opinions on the financial statements of the General Fund, the IMSA Special Purposes Trust Fund, the IMSA Income Fund, the IMSA Operating Fund and the IMSA Student Activity Fund are not affected by this missing information.